neurochain/prototype/README.md

 ## First public version of our sandbox prototype
-## future of blockchains coming soon...
+_Future of blockchains coming soon..._